gruntwork-io/helm-kubernetes-services/README.md

 ## How do you install the charts in this Package?

 The charts in this Package are distributed in the Gruntwork Helm Repo.
-You can access these charts by adding the Gruntwork Helm Repo to you client:
+You can access these charts by adding the Gruntwork Helm Repo to your client:

 ```bash
 $ helm repo add gruntwork https://helmcharts.gruntwork.io